chrislaskey/puppet-nagios/readme.md

 About
 ================================================================================

 A puppet module for managing Nagios.
-Tested on Debian 7.3 and CentOS 6.5.

-Module Goals:
+The module goals include:

 - Manage the installation and configuration of Nagios server
-- Manage Nagios remote checks via NRPE
+- Manage Nagios remote client checks with NRPE
-- Optionally configure the Nagios server web-interface
+- Configure the Nagios server web-interface if requested
 - Easy distribution of third-party Nagios plugins

 There is also experimental support for `NSCA` and `Check MK`.

+Tested on Debian 7.3 and CentOS 6.5.

 ## Example